Tuesday, December 31, 2024

 Cohoes (Fayetteville Mall; now Stickley Furniture at Towne Center)

-Filenes Basement (never had Filenes proper since it was sister to Kaufmanns, even though Filenes Basement had spun off)
+Filenes Basement (never had Filenes proper since it was sister to Sibleys and Kaufmanns, even though Filenes Basement had spun off later)

 Macys Closeout (possibly in Penn Can Mall.
 Smaller Macys proper downtown.)